wazo-platform/wazo-doc/source/administration/group_pickup/group_pickup.rst

 Group Pickup
 ************

-Group pickup allow users to intercept calls directed towards a member of the group with a function key or with a special extension.
+Pickup groups allow users to intercept calls directed towards other users of the group.
+This is done either by dialing a special extension or by pressing a function key.

 Quick Summary